clarkgrubb/home/README.rst

 The Ubuntu Trash folder is ``~/.local/share/Trash``.
 It is not created until something is moved to the trash using Nautilus.

-The Windows recycle bin is at ``C:\$Recycle.Bin``.
-Actually, each NTFS file system has a recycle bin.
-The Recycle Bin on the Desktop is a union of all of them.
+The Windows Recycle Bin is at ``C:\$Recycle.Bin``.
+Actually, each NTFS file system has a Recycle Bin.
+The Recycle Bin on the Desktop is a union.

-Files are sent to the Mac OS X trash by selecting them in the Finder and ``⌘Delete``.  ``⇧⌘Delete`` empties the Trash.
+Files are sent to the Mac OS X trash by selecting them in the Finder and ``⌘Delete``.
+When the Finder is active, ``⇧⌘Delete`` empties the Trash.

-Files are sent to the Recyle bin by right clicking in the explorer and selecting ``Delete`` or selecting the file and pressing the delete key (fn delete in Bootcamp).
+Files are sent to the Recyle Bin by right clicking in the Explorer and selecting ``Delete`` or selecting the file and pressing the delete key (fn delete in Bootcamp).
 Right click the Recycle Bin in Explorer to empty it.

 Command line tools such as ``rm`` and ``del`` on all operating systems remove files without putting them in the Trash directory or Recycle Bin folder.